steenk/tripledollar/README.md

     </html>
 ```

 The second example may look a little more complicated, but it has several advantages over the first one.
-In the example made by pure HTML, data and layout is mixed together.
-It is also fixed in it's form.
+In the example of pure HTML, data, and layout are mixed together.
+It is also fixed in its form.
 The second example is different.
-First it has the data separate, in the variable fruitData.
+First, it has the data separate in the variable fruitData.
 Then the table is created with a table function that can handle every size, not just the two rows with three columns for this example.
-Finally the table will be added dynamically, by code, on the page.
-In this example everything is placed together on the same HTML page, but it is now possible to get the data from a web service instead, and to move the table function into a JavaScript library with other reusable pieces of code, and it is also possible to wait for some kind of event before the table is actually placed on the page.
-In a more complex project, it will become clear that HTML is not the the best tool for the developer.
+Finally, the table will be added dynamically, by code, on the page.
+In this example, everything is placed together on the same HTML page, but it is now possible to get the data from a web service instead and to move the table function into a JavaScript library with other reusable pieces of code, and it is also possible to wait for some event before the table is actually placed on the page.
+In a more complex project, it will become clear that HTML is not the best tool for the developer.

 # Selector

-One thing that is nice to have when programming for the web, is a selector function.
+One thing that is nice to have when programming for the web is a selector function.
 In prototype.js the $() function is used to get elements by id out of a web page, and in jQuery you can use $() as a selector also.
-Now CSS selectors are used in modern browsers, with the functions `document.querySelector()` and `document.querySelectorAll()`, giving build-in CSS searching.
+Now CSS selectors are used in modern browsers, with the functions `document.querySelector()` and `document.querySelectorAll()`, giving built-in CSS searching.
 So as a little extra feature, tripledollar sets $$$.query() as an alias for `document.querySelector()`, and $$$.queryAll() as an alias for `document.querySelectorAll()`.
 (Earlier versions of tripledollar, < 0.7, used $ as an alias for querySelectorAll, but we want to stay away from what is used by other common libraries.)

 ```javascript
     var body = $$$.query('body');